Vokerlee/How-to-create-EXE-file/README.md

     IMAGE_OPTIONAL_HEADER32 OptionalHeader;
 };
 ```
-Here we can see `Signature`, shich role is the same as `e_magic` in DOS Header.
+Here we can see `Signature`, which role is the same as `e_magic` in DOS Header.
 It should be "PE" (program executable) or 'EP'. `FileHeader` is common for both x64 and x86.
 But x64 architecture has `IMAGE_OPTIONAL_HEADER64 OptionalHeader`.
 Let's look what these headers are.

 ## NT Optional Header